|

 -

-First travel from London to Ancona in Italy, see the London to Italy page for full details, including train times, fares and how to buy tickets.
+First travel from London to Ancona in Italy, see the London to Italy page for details, including train times, fares and how to buy tickets.

 -